-Mr. Pratt was twice married, his first wife being Caroline Orr, a native of Cattaraugus county, New York, to whom he was married in November.
-1850.
-Five children were born to this union, those remaining to mourn the loss of a devoted father being Mrs. G. B. Lamp of Sterling; Mrs. Ida Buell of Pasadena, California; and Mrs. M. J. Wood of Mountainair, New Mexico.
-Mrs. Pratt died on November 1st, 1895, and three years later he married Mrs. J. D. Hamm, who with the three children above mentioned, two brothers, Judge John Pratt of Fairmont, and Robert Pratt of Lincoln, Pennsylvania, and two sisters, Mrs. Geo.
+Mr. Pratt was twice married, his first wife being Caroline Orr, a native. of Cattaraugus county, New York, to whom he was married in November, 1850.
+Five children were born this union, those remaining to mourn the loss of a devoted father being Mrs. C. B. Lamp of Sterling; Mrs. Ida Buell of Pasadena, California; and Mrs. M. J. Wood of Mountainair, New Mrs. Pratt died on Novem-Mexico.
+Mrs. Pratt died on November 1st, 1895, and three years later he married Mrs. J. D. Hamm, who menwith the three children above John tioned, two brothers, Judge Pratt of Fairmont, and Robert Pratt of Lincoln, Pennsylvania, and two sisters, Mrs. Geo.
 Bebee and Mrs. Edward Hawkins, of East Otto, New York, besides a number of grand children, survive.